 Here is another interesting vision of our present from almost 100 years ago.
 Hugo Gernsback and Frank R. Paul (as above) thought that we would love electricity so much we would want to celebrate it with concrete megastructures.

-Thier 1922 concept of a "1,000-foot tall generator" takes some seeing to be believed.
+Their 1922 concept of a "1,000-foot tall generator" (304 mt) takes some seeing to be believed.
 Given the problem many people have with spoiling the landscape with tall structures like wind turbines, we wonder how a similar proposal would be received today.

 7. By 2500 we should have domed cities with monorails galore